Watchdog caught in political crossfire on his Russia report

 Those problems were especially alarming because the warrant to monitor Page “related so closely to an ongoing presidential campaign” and “even though those involved with the investigation knew that their actions were likely to be subjected to close scrutiny.”

 Horowitz’s findings that the FBI was justified in launching the investigation has been criticized by Barr, a vocal Trump defender.
-On Tuesday, Barr said the Russia investigation was based on a “bogus narrative” and he declined to rule out that agents may have acted in bad faith.
+On Tuesday, Barr said the Russia investigation was based on a “bogus narrative.
+He declined to rule out that agents may have acted in bad faith.

-Horowitz said that he has spoken with Barr about his findings, and that the attorney general did not present anything that changed his conclusions.
+Horowitz said he has spoken with Barr about his findings and that the attorney general did not present anything that changed his conclusions.

-Sen. Sheldon Whitehouse, D-R.I., said that decision struck him as reasonable, particularly because Flynn was himself under suspicion and ultimately pleaded guilty to lying to the FBI about his interactions with Russia’s ambassador to the United States.
+Sen. Sheldon Whitehouse, D-R.I., suggested the FBI’s decision was reasonable, particularly because Flynn was himself under suspicion.
+He later pleaded guilty to lying to the FBI about his interactions with Russia’s ambassador to the United States.

 Nonetheless, Horowitz said, “it raises significant policy questions.”